leonitousconforti/the-moby-effect/docs/modules/demux/Raw.ts.md

 Demux multiple raw sockets, created from multiple container attach websocket requests.
 If no options are provided for a given stream, it will be ignored.
-This is really just an Effect.all wrapper around {@link demuxRawSocket}.
+This is really just an Effect.all wrapper around {@link demuxBidirectionalRawSocket}.

-To demux a single raw socket, you should use {@link demuxRawSocket}
+To demux a single raw socket, you should use
+{@link demuxBidirectionalRawSocket}

 **Signature**